rabid-unicorn/reverse-pioneer/_posts/2014-10-24-are-you-very-religious.md

 "Yep," she continued through hurried nods, "you were doing that networking smile at first, but there was this amazing moment while I was drawing you where you relaxed, and you were like, 'okay, I'm being memorialized, time to show off the good stuff.'"

 "Oh yeah," I laughed, still shouting over the music, "like Cannal street?
-I was hiding hiding the good shit until it was asked for?"
+I was hiding the good shit until it was asked for?"

 Mature women in blazers were shaking their round asses in front of us.
 The business woman two step.
 Alcohol does amazing things with round assed women.
 I was still holding her phone, just finishing up the contact information by writing in the non-incriminating title, "dude from Utah".